-The UP College of Law celebrates diversity in its students.
-The students come from diverse academic backgrounds — political science, economics, philosophy, chemistry, biology, geodetic engineering and medicine among others.
-They also have a variety of interests such as event organizing, yoga, belly dancing, arnis, web designing and photography, and share divergent views on society, the economy and religion.
+The UP College of Law celebrates diversity among its students.
+The students come from various academic backgrounds — political science, economics, philosophy, chemistry, biology, geodetic engineering, and medicine, among others.
+They also have a variety of interests such as events organizing, yoga, belly dancing, arnis, web designing, and photography, and share divergent views on society, the economy, and religion.

-This variety allows lively classroom discussions as well as healthy academic discourse.
-What binds them together is their pursuit of the law—inculcated in the grand manner of honor, excellence and a passion for justice—for the betterment of the nation and of the Filipino people.
+This variety allows for lively classroom discussions as well as healthy academic discourse.
+What binds our students together is their pursuit of the law—inculcated in the grand manner of honor, excellence, and a passion for justice—for the betterment of the nation and of the Filipino people.

 Facilities such as the UP Law Library and the Student Lounge serve as a second home to students.
-The College also boasts its newly renovated Learning Commons where Café de Lipa is located.
+The College also boasts of a newly renovated Learning Commons where Café de Lipa is located.